Surrogate Costs & Fees

 How much does surrogacy cost for international intended parents?

 Many intended parents who live outside the United States look for U.S. surrogates.
 In these instances, surrogate cost tends to be higher for a variety of reasons.
-The agency may charge the same rate to domestic and international intended parents, but they could charge more depending on legal requirements or other factors.
+The agency may charge the same rate to domestic and international intended parents, but it could charge more depending on legal requirements or other factors.
 Intended parents should confirm these details when they schedule an initial consult with ISC.

 Generally, the gestational carrier cost does not include the expenses of travel to the surrogate’s location.
 Intended parents usually need to travel for the IVF process, especially if they are planning to provide genetic material.
 They will also need to travel to the surrogate’s location for the birth.
-Additionally, intended parents typically need to stay in the surrogate’s for a variable amount of time to apply for and receive the baby’s passport.
+Additionally, intended parents typically need to stay in or near the surrogate’s location for a variable amount of time to apply for and receive the baby’s passport.
 If intended parents want to visit the surrogate more than these times, they should budget for these plans as well.

 How can I manage the costs of surrogacy?